 Doctor’s progress notes

-A comprehensive medical history form should record the doctor’s progress notes.
+A comprehensive form should record the doctor’s progress notes.
 This section is where any updates and changes to medication, recommendations, and treatments can be recorded.

-The next item that should appear in a medical history form is the doctor’s follow-up remarks.
-This section will be ordinarily completed once the patient follows up with their doctor after the initial visit.
+The next item that should appear is the doctor’s follow-up remarks.
+This section will normally be completed once the patient follows up with their doctor after the initial visit.

 Additional information to include